This document summarizes the security architecture for the Kaiterra platform.

 Kaiterra customers can administer user access to the Web Dashboard.

 Kaiterra uses industry-standard password complexity requirements.
 Credentials are stored using bcrypt with a cost of 10 and unique per-account salts.
 Forced password resetting can be enforced with SSO integrations, upon request.

 Kaiterra’s API allows our customers to consume their air quality data in external applications.
 API keys or token authentication are required for access.
 All requests must be HTTPS.

 At Kaiterra, keeping our customers’ data secure is our top priority.
 We employ rigorous security measures to ensure that your data and applications remain safe.
-If you have any questions, please don’t hesitate to reach out to firstname.lastname@example.org.
+Our security policy and documentation are continuously assessed and reviewed annually to reflect any changes.
+If you have any questions, please don’t hesitate to contact email@example.com.